Diego1Hernandez/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Tl5308z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In Wireshark type "DNS"(UDP port 53) into the search bar.
-DNS translates human readable names to computer readable Ip addresses.
+DNS translates human readable names to computer readable IP addresses.
 Next, type "nslookup www.google.com into the command line in VM1, creating activity on Wireshark.
 Next, type "RDP"(TCP 3389) into the Wireshark search bar.
 RDP stands for Remote Desktop Protocol, the same function being used to connect to VM1.
 Observe the activity in Wireshark.
 Clean your resources on azure.
 </p>
 <br />